 Like most VA panels, the Samsung Odyssey G5 has sub-par horizontal viewing angles.
 The image looks inaccurate when viewed from the side, which isn't ideal for co-op gaming or sharing content.

 Poor vertical viewing angles.
 This makes the image look washed out if you have the monitor mounted above or below eye level.
+Although still not great, if you want a similar monitor with better viewing angles, check out the Dell S2722DGM instead.

 Gray uniformity is outstanding; however, this can vary between individual units.
 It's a little darker on the right edge of the screen, but thankfully, it isn't that noticeable, and there's almost no dirty screen effect.
 Uniformity is better in near-dark scenes.